ElheHabibi/linkedin-job-scraper/README.md

 # LinkedIn Job Scraper

-## 📄 Overview
-This project is a **simple web scraper built with Python and Selenium** that allows users to search for job titles on **LinkedIn** and extract information about job opportunities (such as job title, company, location, and job link).
-The results are saved in a CSV file.
+A simple tool to scrape job listings from LinkedIn using **Selenium** and a **Streamlit UI**.
+You can search for a job title, choose how many results you want, and download the results as a CSV file.

 ---